Alps Hiking: Switzerland, Italy & France

 Climate considerations

-- The Swiss, Italian, and French Alps have a mountain climate with cool to mild temperatures during the summer months (June to September).
+- The Swiss and French Alps have a mountain climate with cool to mild temperatures during the summer months (June to September).

 - Average daytime temperatures range from the mid-50s to mid-70s Fahrenheit, depending on elevation.